CHASM: Crustaceans, Habitat And Sediment Movement.

 Since early 2020 the first stages of a project concentrating on lobsters and sediment has been taking place in the seas surrounding the Manhood Peninsula south of Chichester, West Sussex.
 This is the CHASM Project (CHASM | Manhood Peninsula Partnership).
 The acronym stands for Crustaceans, Habitat And Sediment Movement.
 The project began following Sea’s the Day (Sea’s the...
 Continue Reading »

-CHASM has been working with the Environment Agency to measure water quality parameters in Bracklesham Bay, West Sussex so we can look at some of the environmental factors that might be affecting crabs and lobsters in the area.
-Recently they deployed a real-time water quality monitor on the West Pole Beacon just outside the entrance to Chichester Harbour. he...
+CHASM is pleased to be working with the Environment Agency National Water Quality Instrumentation Service (NWQIS).
+The aim is to measure water quality parameters along the coast of the Manhood Peninsula, south of Chichester West Sussex, so we can look at some of the environmental factors such as turbidity and water quality that might be affecting crabs and lobsters,...
 Continue Reading »